Gas-cooled fast reactor

-The gas-cooled fast reactor (GFR) system is a nuclear reactor design which is currently in development.
+The gas-cooled fast reactor (GFR) system is a nuclear reactor design in development.
 Classed as a Generation IV reactor, it features a fast-neutron spectrum and closed fuel cycle for efficient conversion of fertile uranium and management of actinides.
 The reference reactor design is a helium-cooled system operating with an outlet temperature of 850 C using a direct Brayton closed-cycle gas turbine for high thermal efficiency.
 Several fuel forms are being considered for their potential to operate at very high temperatures and to ensure an excellent retention of fission products: composite ceramic fuel, advanced fuel particles, or ceramic clad elements of actinide compounds.
 Core configurations are being considered based on pin- or plate-based fuel assemblies or prismatic blocks, which allows for better coolant circulation than traditional fuel assemblies.

 The reactors are intended for use in nuclear power plants to produce electricity, while at the same time producing (breeding) new nuclear fuel.